coconutswallow/Guides/_playersguide/your-mal.md

 Your character comes with initial gold and equipment based on the rules of the PHB.
 Everything under the Equipment Tab of the <a href="https://docs.google.com/spreadsheets/d/1fBEv1yDNTD-vwUyK6pK_oiXg2K7OiltW35iFCqxyMTY/edit?gid=552371857#gid=552371857">Allowed Content</a> you can make purchases whenever you want.
 In order to do so, you will need to make an entry in both your MAL and declare the transaction in <a href="https://discord.com/channels/308324031478890497/617830376257093640">#downtime-logs</a>.

 ![Equipment Purchase Downtime Log](https://lh3.googleusercontent.com/sitesv/AAzXCkd7VZwyFQozRN28txZo2JgPjJGttWqK0BFt00gb4Id_aOz-CybrLvEQWm5kjitb4VFVyECmJYarK8AFS6Fe9mfKutyulCcMkjjkIdPsSEXx7Yyfx4c_gLjNZLWmZF2hXp62DImT_1mZ-auavqVT36XQ0oao8pUVSpPlsXAsfNSw1ezMGN-QpDH9VE-69__MlYKfRLPU-vt1spwU88nV6coPAcDaUEqR-vfp=w1280)

-Log the equipment purchase in your MAL in the downtime log section
+<br>Log the equipment purchase in your MAL in the downtime log section

 ![Inventory Update](https://lh3.googleusercontent.com/sitesv/AAzXCkdar0vV7g3xwJqEaPLZAzqzlh94EQXGL-P_Tiyi5zh6DuijBqIW0yANLv8Su-6lqpzsHBb5Z0SQaM1C3ucWfdjPShppuL9U3GoJJLaoJGC8bVS8hTbM5M9ruKCeJ5M1a9x9O636yTicGPwPcKNslLAP0gT9a9CXO3czDtOR7HBXCX8nFU0Yjw_H_svngKILEmxG4NU9diSswxY2wO2XDs6UJRhSmo6_pfuxCUA=w1280)

-In the inventory section of your MAL, add your equipment
+<br>In the inventory section of your MAL, add your equipment

 Then in discord in <a href="https://discord.com/channels/308324031478890497/617830376257093640">#downtime-logs</a>, add an entry like this: